Arkansas City, pronounced Ar-kan-sas, is located in Cowley County, Kansas, at the confluence of the Walnut and Arkansas Rivers.

 By 1910, several manufacturers produced cement, flour, feed, brooms, paint, and alfalfa meal.
 The city also had a meatpacking establishment, planing mills, an ice factory, creameries, five banks, an opera house, which cost about $100,000, an electric lighting plant, a fire department, a street railway, a good sewer system, and two beautiful public parks.

 The public school system comprised four modern ward school buildings and a high school building that cost about $40,000.
-Several fine churches added to the city’s beauty, the jobbing trade covered a large territory, and the press was well represented by two daily and three weekly newspapers.
-By that time, the town was called home to 7,508 people.
+Several fine churches added to the city’s beauty.
+The jobbing trade covered a large territory, and the press was well represented by two daily and three weekly newspapers.
+By that time, the town was home to 7,508 people.

-In 1922, the Arkansas City Junior College was established.
-For 30 years, the college had facilities in the Arkansas City High School basement.
+In 1922, Arkansas City Junior College was established.
+For 30 years, the college had facilities in the basement of Arkansas City High School.
 In 1950, Galle-Johnson Hall began to be built, and ten years later, its name was changed to Cowley County Community College.
 Today, the school offers multiple majors and career pathway possibilities to prepare students for transfer to a four-year program or to enter the workforce with a two-year job-ready degree.

 During the 1920s, Arkansas City had an active group of Ku Klux Klan.
 The group was primarily concentrated in south-central and southeast Kansas.
 The state shut down the group, and most Klans disbanded by 1927.

-In 1928, the city’s official fall festival, Arkalalah, was inaugurated.
+The city’s official fall festival, Arkalalah, was inaugurated in 1928.
 This annual event still draws thousands of visitors each October and features a queen, a carnival, dozens of homegrown fair food vendors, and a spectacular parade.

 The town’s population peaked in 1930 at 13,946 people.